David Wilson (running back): 2013

-Career statistics
+NFL statistics

 Track and field

 Wilson was also a sprinter and jumper for the George Washington High School's track team.
 He won the national championship in the triple jump at the 2009 Nike Indoor Meet.
 He also competed in the 100 meters, he tied for 1st place at the 2009 WV District Championships, with a career-best time of 10.84 seconds.

 As a member of the Virginia Tech Hokies track and field team, he placed third at the 2010 VT Indoor Challenge in the long jump, with a career-best leap of 7.23 meters.
 He earned first place triple jump finishes at the Miami Invitational (15.18m) and Liberty Twilight (15.16m).
 He also competed in the 60-meter dash, recording a career-best time of 6.86 seconds at the VT Elite Meet.
 In 2011, he earned his first career All-America honor, after placing sixth in the triple jump at the NCAA Championships, with a personal-best leap of 16.20 meters.

 After ending his NFL career due to a neck injury, Wilson announced that he's planning a return to track and field as a triple jumper.
 Wilson failed to reach the final at the 2015 Adidas Grand Prix and finished ninth after posting his best jump of 14.66 meters.
 Wilson recorded a jump of 14.34 in his first attempt.

+Post-football career

+Wilson had a tryout with the Baltimore Orioles' instructional league team in 2017 but was not signed.

+After his football career, Wilson has also attempted to pursue a career in music.